COVID-19 is a new illness that can affect your lungs and airways. It's caused by a virus called coronavirus.

 NHS Test and Trace

-The government has launched the NHS Test and Trace service as part of the coronavirus recovery strategy.
+The government has launched the NHS Test and Trace service as part of the COVID-19 recovery strategy.
 This will mean anyone with symptoms will be tested and their close contacts will be traced.
-New guidance means those who have been in close contact with someone who tests positive must isolate for 14 days, even if they have no symptoms, to avoid unknowingly spreading the virus.
+New guidance means those who have been in close contact with someone who tests positive must isolate for 10 days, even if they have no symptoms, to avoid unknowingly spreading the virus.

 Anyone who tests positive for coronavirus will be contacted by NHS Test and Trace and will need to share information about their recent interactions.
 This could include household members, people with whom they have been in direct contact, or within 2 metres for more than 15 minutes.